companje/ofxArcText/README.md

 -----

-openFrameworks addon for displaying an fonts on a circular path created by Rick Companje for Globe4D - www.globe4d.com
+openFrameworks addon for displaying fonts on a circular path created by Rick Companje for Globe4D - www.globe4d.com

 Usage: